emptymalei/StatisticalPhysics/_build/html/_sources/index.rst.txt

 Introduction
 ========================

-Statistical Physics is the central topic of physics.
-It taught us great lessons about nature and it is definitely going to teach us more.
-Some ideas (Verlinde's scenario) even put thermodynamics and statistical physics as the fundamental of all theories thus the thought that everything is emergent has been announced.
+Statistical Physics is one of the holy grail of physics.
+It taught us great lessons about our universe and it is definitely going to teach us more.
+Some ideas (such as Verlinde's scenario) even put thermodynamics and statistical physics as the fundamental theory of all theories which leads to the thought that everything is emergent has been announced.

-Basically, statistical mechanics is the mechanics of large bodies.
+In simple words, statistical mechanics is the mechanics of large bodies.

-* Mechanics is Newton's plan of kinematics.
+* Classical Mechanics is Newton's plan of kinematics.
-* Large means a lot of DoFs.
-Usually DoFs add up to :math:`10^{23}` which is the order of Avogadro's number.
+* Large number of bodies means a lot of degrees of freedom (DoFs).
+The system is large if the DoFs add up to :math:`10^{23}`.
+That being said, we would study matter consisting particles of the order Avogadro's number.
-* Bodies, of course, is the subject or system we are dealing with.
+* Bodies, of course, is the subject or system that we are dealing with.

-One question worth thinking about is how we end up with probabilities.
+One interesting question about statistical mechanics is how we end up with probabilities.

 We wouldn't need probability theory if we carry out Newton's plan exactly.
-Note that the first thing we drop to come over the obstacles is to drop initial condition because it's impossible to write down the initial condition of a large system for each particle.
-The price of that is we have to use probability to describe the system.
-Later on we find out that some dynamics have to be dropped to make it calculable which then gives us other sources of probability.
+Note that the first thing we compromise to come over the obstacles is to drop the initial conditions of the particles since it's impossible to write down all the initial conditions of a large number of particles.
+In order to describe the system of particles, we have to use probability on the particles.
+We will also see that some dynamics of the particles have to be dropped to make statistical quantities calculable.
+This is another reason that we need probabilities.

-**It's kind of disappointing that stat mech is so vague.**
+**It's kind of disappointing that Newton's plan didn't succeed.**

-Sitemap can be downloaded: :download:`sitemap.xml <_static/sitemap.xml>` or :download:`sitemap.xml.gz <_static/sitemap.xml.gz>` .
+The sitemap of the website can be downloaded from: :download:`sitemap.xml <_static/sitemap.xml>` or :download:`sitemap.xml.gz <_static/sitemap.xml.gz>` .

 Vocabulary